rahuljiresal/BugReportKit/README.md

 ## About

 We've always wanted bug reports to be easy.
 Our users should not have to jump through hoops to tell us what happened on the app.
-BugReportKit is an attempt to do that.
+BugReportKit is an attempt to make bug reports easy.

-Once BugReportKit is integrated into your app, all you need to do is take a screenshot, point to the bug on the screen by doodling on it, write a small description, and send it away!
-BugReportKit currently allows you to send bug reports as Github Issues, JIRA Issues, Gitlab Issues, or Emails.
+Once BugReportKit is integrated into your app (check the code examples below), all the user needs to do is take a screenshot, point to the bug on the screen by doodling on it, write a small description, and send it away!
+BugReportKit currently allows you to automatically send bug reports as Github Issues, JIRA Issues, Gitlab Issues, or Emails.

 Here is a GIF'ed video --